Washington state asks judge to block new Trump travel ban

+- The new executive order is scheduled to take effect March 16

-(CNN)Washington state will ask a federal judge to block President Donald Trump's new travel ban, joining Hawaii as the second state to challenge the ban.
+(CNN)Washington state will ask a federal judge Thursday to block President Donald Trump's new travel ban, joining Hawaii as the second state to challenge the executive order.

-The state's attorney general, Bob Ferguson, says that despite the significant changes to the President's previous executive order, the new travel ban still suffers from legal flaws.
+The state's attorney general, Bob Ferguson, said that despite the significant changes to the President's previous executive order, the new travel ban still suffers from legal flaws.

+"The revised executive order does narrow" its impact.
+"There is still harm," Ferguson said.
+"This is effectively a Muslim ban."

 US District Court Judge James Robart issued a nationwide temporary restraining order blocking implementation of the original travel ban on February 3.